 Originally from upstate New York, Tom has lived in Indiana most of his adult life.
-He lives in Bloomington with his wife Trisha, a short walk from the grave of songwriter Hoagy Carmichael.
+He lives in Bloomington with his wife Trisha Bracken, a short walk from the grave of songwriter Hoagy Carmichael.

 The Hoosier School

 The Hoosier School was a term used to describe this community of authors, poets, and songwriters who used life in Indiana as a lens to observe the American experience.
 They felt an awareness of the natural world and the integrity of the small town was essential to the quality of our lives going forward.
 This proved to be the antithesis of the consumer-driven, hyper-urbanized environment that has gradually come to dominate our culture.
 Books like Sister Carrie and The Magnificent Ambersons and songs like On The Banks Of The Wabash Far Away spoke of these looming dangers over a century ago, forecasting some inconvenient truths about the path we have taken since.
-I realize as an American, I often benefit from traveling this path.
-I also mistrust the map I follow.
-This tension forms a knot I pick at constantly.
+I realize as an American, I have often benefited from traveling this path.
+I also occasionally mistrust the map I follow.

 The past tends to reward my curiosity because it is so often open to discovery and interpretation.
 Much of my writing is narrative, a constant theme being small but defining personal experiences.
 The songs, audio essays, and film scripts each average between three and four minutes.
 Apparently, this is a good time signature for me.
 One of the first storytellers to inspire me was Charles Schultz, who created the Peanuts comic strip.
 His dailies were always contained in four frames: see it, tell it, end it.